PKBeam/Edda/README.md

       - Difficulty level (1-10)
       - Medal distances
       - Note jump speed
-  - Open existing Ragnarock maps and create new ones
+  - Edit existing Ragnarock maps or create new ones
     - Listen to the entire map with audio and mapped drum hits
        - Customise the note playback sound
-       - Notes will be marked with the same rune that would appear in-game
+       - Notes are marked with the same rune that would appear in-game
        - Change the relative volumes of the song and mapped notes
     - Variable BPM support
     - Customise the editor grid